GI-STANDARDS/GITmaxed/README.md

 >
 > - GITmaxed removes this limitation by allowing you to use multiple GitHub accounts inside the same application.
 >
+> - GITmaxed does not use any third-party service to log you into GITHUB.
+>
+> - The only major change is the addition of multiple-account support.
+Other than that, the code remains essentially the same as the original GITHUB source code.
+>
 > - **[Check Issue Before Downloading](https://github.com/GI-STANDARDS/GITmaxed/issues/2)**
 >
 > - 14-jul-2026 8AM